 - Have your plasmid or protein sequence at the ready.

-- Make sure you know where you start codon is and in what reading frame your sequence is read.
+- Make sure you know where the start codon is and in what reading frame your sequence is read.

 Aim for SDM primers of approximately 30 bp in length with your mutated site as close to the center as possible.
 While it is acceptable to make primers a little longer or shorter as required, there should be a minimum of 12 bp either side of your mutated site.